Rule Number 1 of Lease negotiation: Hire an experienced Dental Attorney

 Skillful negotiation can make a big difference in your lease terms and costs.
 Why not have expert negotiators on your side?

 In order to ensure that you receive the best possible terms, we assist you throughout the lease negotiation process.
 We have negotiated hundreds of leases for medical professionals throughout the country, and we know how to keep a negotiation focused on what matters most for your practice.
+Our in-house contracts attorney lends expertise to every negotiation and facilitates the document/term trading, which assists your legal team in getting you the best possible terms.
 We also advocate for critical rent and expense checks and balances.
 This helps to ensure that your practice launches and grows successfully.

 The Pitfalls to Avoid During Dental Lease Negotiation